ezcater/DataSource/README.md

 DataSource is a concise and UI independent protocol for representing data sources.
 It can be used out of the box, but is also extremely flexible in case any customization is required.

 At it's core, `DataSource` is a simple protocol.
 It requires a `ItemType`, which represents the type of the contained objects.
-It also requires a way to retrieve the section count, item count in a section, and an item at a specified index path.

 ```swift
 public protocol DataSource {